grinnell-cs/csc151-images/_eboards/eboard18.md

 * I've generally included comments when you don't get credit, but may not have added comments when you do get credit.
 (I hope that makes sense.)
 * I should be sending out summaries of how you are doing on LAs by next Monday.
-(Hopefully sooner, depending on how things go.)
+(Hopefully sooner, depending on how things go with the software.)

 ### Documentation